diskree/AchieveToDo-ModPack/README.md

 ## Gameplay

 Your abilities within the game progressively unlock as you complete advancements.
-To understand what actions are available or locked, open the AchieveToDo tab in the advancements window:
+To understand what actions are available or locked, open the Blocked Actions tab in the advancements window:

 ![javaw_YjF99qBPO7](https://github.com/diskree/AchieveToDo/assets/96978370/641bfdd6-fa1f-4d0c-b9d3-c6442c05a0bd)